jeremytammik/tbc/a/1910_asset_keyword.md

 There are a few add-ins out there that populate parameter values, but they probably are not considering such relationships between parameters.

 In that case, you can probably increase performance by using only one transaction after all and replacing the multiple mini-transactions by calls to `doc.Regenerate` after each cll to set `DPART_MATERIAL_BY_ORIGINAL`.

+Many thanks to Joseph and Richard for sharing and explaining this!

 ####<a name="5"></a> Topo From Lines